ollypom/ee-jenkins/docs/kubernetes.md

 # Jenkins Guide for Docker EE - Kubernetes

+> Note if you are self hosting Jenkins outside of a Docker EE Pod see the last section "Configure a Self Hosted Jenkins' Cloud Provider".

 ## Deploy your Master

 Fortunatley for Kubernetes, as a service account is mounted into every pod containing the relevant certificates to communicate with the API server.
 We do not need to Build a custom Docker Image, and can use the one straight from UpStream!
 Yay!